Frustrations Among Primary Care Physicians Should Be a Wakeup Call

 Stated somewhat differently, they said that it was very frustrating to always be focused on meeting overheads and trying to earn what they thought was a reasonable income because to do so meant less time with patients and a sense of frustration and perhaps even guilt.
 New practice patterns have meant not being readily available to patients, not visiting them at the hospital or ER, and no longer being the “captain of the ship.”

-st article, Dr D Drake wrote about how “being a doctor has become a miserable and humiliating undertaking.
+In a Daily Beast article, Dr D Drake wrote about how “being a doctor has become a miserable and humiliating undertaking.
 Indeed, many doctors feel that America has declared war on physicians—and both physicians and patients are the losers…It’s hard for anyone outside the profession to understand just how rotten the job has become—and what bad news that is for America’s health care system.”

 The complexity of the healthcare delivery system was a common frustration refrain in my interviews.
 In such a fragmented system, “I need to go an extra mile to communicate with my patients but there is not enough time to do it.”

 Other frustrations were dealing with insurers for preauthorization of a test, procedure or referral; trying to figure out what drugs were or were not on an individual insurer’s formulary (and each has a different formulary) and in dealing with their reimbursement methodology.
 Some insurers are very slow to pay reimbursements which mean carrying high working capital – difficult for a small practice.
 One noted the amount of time required to arrange for something like home care which, if the insurer was logical, would actually prevent more expensive time in the ER, doctor’s office or nursing home.
 PCPs find it exceedingly frustrating to deal with non-medical people at the insurance company who deny tests or medications that the doctor feels are very much in the patient’s best interest.